There are lots of different ways to support MPP financially. Learn about them here.

 To make a gift of stock, let your broker know that you want to transfer stock to the Marijuana Policy Project Foundation (Tax ID #52-1975211).
 Your broker will want to know the name of the stock(s) and the number of shares you are contributing.

-After you have notified your broker, please contact MPP Foundation at (202) 462-5747, ext. *2020, or at email@example.com.
+To transfer your stock, or for more information, please contact Nell Garver at 202-905-2020 or [email protected].
 We will need to know the name and telephone number of your broker, the name of the stock(s), and the number of shares you are contributing.
 If you request the transfer in writing, please mail a copy of the transfer request letter to MPP Foundation at 2370 Champlain Street NW, #12, Washington, D.C.
 20009.

 Please remember to tell your broker not to just sell the stock and forward the proceeds to MPP Foundation.
 This will jeopardize your tax savings benefits.
 Stock should be transferred to MPP Foundation’s account.
 We will notify you with the dollar amount of your gift, based on the date the transfer is completed.
 Gift value is based on the average of the stock’s high and low price on the day of transfer.